 Top tricks for (almost) perfect flicks.

+Top Pro Tip: With the pen, try extending your bottom lash upwards, flicking it towards the end of your brow.
 Once you have the rough shape, you can always make it bolder by going back over with a liquid liner.

-Map It Out With Dots Do The Top Line
+Map It Out With Dots

 That’s where you want your wing to end.
 Mark this point with a dot, on both sides of your eyes with your eyeliner, to check they’re even.